Igor Gubskiy: Chronology

 1990 – solo exhibition in Malmö, Sweden.
 All 22 artworks were sold out, one of 22 represented artworks was bought by State Malmö Art Museum.

 1990 – participation in Christie's auction (all works were sold out).

 1990 – participation in the Phillips's auction (all works were sold out).

 1991 – the artwork "Watchman" was bought by State Tretyakov Art Gallery, Moscow.

 1994 – exhibition in Ukraine National Museum of History, Kyiv, Ukraine.

 Starting from 1999 – a permanent exhibition in "Yana" Gallery, Kyiv, Ukraine.

 Period of stagnation and returning

-Since 1994 due to some personal reasons Igor Gubskiy has started to paint not much and very rare.
+Since 1994, Gubskiy has painted infrequently due to personal reasons.

-The new round of painting has started in 2008.
-The first significant artwork Igor Gubskiy painted after such a long period of stagnation was " The Old Woman".
+He began to paint again starting in 2008.
+The first significant artwork Gubskiy painted after such a long period of stagnation was "The Old Woman".
 It took almost a year to complete this work.
 The artist started to paint efficiently.
-During this period "Harlequins" and "Jews" become the key series of his artworks.
+During this period, "Harlequins" and "Jews" become the key series of his artworks.
 The paintings of that period were regularly sold out by private collectors at Ukrainian auctions.